rekoshcom/machine-frontend/README.md

 # Installation

 Copy `.env.example` and create a new file `.env`, set the required parameters.
+In our case this is the URL pointing to the machine API.

 Next, run the following command to install all required packaghes: